TerraQuest/TQ-BackEnd-Test/README.md

 # TQ Backend Interview Tasks

-This application is a simple API that allows a caller to see users and messages and top create new users.
+This application is a simple API that allows a caller to see users and messages and to create new users.

 It uses EntityFramework for data access.